The Magic Hatters

 Throughout the Middle Ages, witchcraft had always been an agenda item for both religious rulers and royalty alike, but it was with the publication of one particularly popular book in 1486 that fervour around the subject kicked into overdrive.
-Malleus Maleficarum (Hammer of Witches) by Heinrich Kramer was a work that directly placed the matter of witchcraft into the light of heretical persecution in a manner that spoke to ecclesiastical and intellectual audiences alike.
-Inspired by the sentiment shared in the Book of Exodus (you shall not permit a sorceress to live), upon publication, the perception of those accused of practicing witchcraft dramatically shifted.
-They were no longer living in the shadows of the law, rather they had become fully-fledged, officially sanctioned targets for persecution.
+Malleus Maleficarum (Hammer of Witches) by Heinrich Kramer was a work that directly placed the matter of witchcraft into the light of heretical persecution, in a manner that spoke to ecclesiastical and intellectual audiences alike.
+Inspired by the sentiment shared in the Book of Exodus (‘you shall not permit a sorceress to live’), upon publication, the perception of those accused of practicing witchcraft dramatically shifted.
+They were no longer living in the shadows of the law, but rather they had become fully-fledged, officially sanctioned, targets for persecution.

 Of course, as with any such ideological licence, for some people the encouragement to persecute any such supposed witches was variously used as a convenient tool to curry political favour, make financial gains, or most commonly, to simply attack those which local society deemed undesirable.

 It was just so easy to do; too easy.
 After all, this was fast becoming a state-sponsored profession.
 As referred to elsewhere in this collection, prior to taking the English throne in 1603, King James IV of Scotland had not only directly overseen the trials in North Berwick, but had in 1599 published Daemonologie, his personal treatise on the subject.